1925 World Series: Game 7

 The Senators loaded the bases in the first on a single and two walks with one out.
-A walk to Joe Judge and RBI single by Ossie Bluege put them up 2–0 and knock starter Vic Aldridge out of the game.
+A walk to Joe Judge and RBI single by Ossie Bluege put them up 2–0 and knocked starter Vic Aldridge out of the game.
 Johnny Morrison came in relief, but a catcher interference call and error allowed two more runs to score.
 In the third, a leadoff single by Morrison, then RBI hits by Eddie Moore, Max Carey and Clyde Barnhart cut the Senators' lead to 4–3.
 In the fourth, Joe Harris's two-run double extended Washington's lead to 6–3.
 Back-to-back doubles by Carey and Kiki Cuyler in the fifth cut the lead to 6–4, then in the seventh, Moore reached first on an error before Carey's RBI double and Traynor's RBI triple tied the game.
-Roger Peckinpaugh's home run in the eighth off of Ray Kremer put the Senators back atop 7–6, but in the bottom half, back-to-back two-out doubles by Earl Smith and Carson Bigbee tied the game.
+Roger Peckinpaugh's home run in the eighth off Ray Kremer put the Senators back atop 7–6, but in the bottom half, back-to-back two-out doubles by Earl Smith and Carson Bigbee tied the game.
 A walk and fielder's choice loaded the bases before Cuyler's two-run double put the Pirates atop 9–7.
 Red Oldham retired the Senators in order in the ninth to end the series.
 The Pirates hit Walter Johnson hard for 15 hits in a 9–7 comeback win in rainy, wet and muddy conditions.
 The Pirates were the first team to come back from a 3–1 deficit in a seven-game series.